Things to do in Prince William County Virginia include Manassas Battlefield, Quantico, Marines Museum, Brentsville, and Prince William Forest Park.

 Where to Stay in Prince William County

-A convenient hotel near Quantico is Fairfield Inn & Suites Quantico Stafford.
-Recommended hotels near Manassas Battlefield include La Quinta Inn & Suites Manassas and Courtyard by Marriott Manassas Battlefield.
+Perhaps the best hotel near Quantico is Fairfield Inn & Suites Quantico Stafford.
+Two of the best hotels near Manassas Battlefield are Courtyard Manassas Battlefield Park and La Quinta by Wyndham Manassas.

 For eating, drinking, and other things to do in Prince William County, please check out FuninFairfaxVA’s Prince William article.